 Preparing food and beverages, as well as installing replicas of scenographies allows creating atmospheres where innumerable fans meet.
-However, in order to implement concepts inspired by original creations, it is important for entrepreneurs to know more than labor laws, since these are concepts with copyrights and registered trademarks.
+However, to implement concepts inspired by original creations, entrepreneurs need to know more than labor laws, since these are concepts with copyrights and registered trademarks.

-In the particular case of Mexico, crimes against intellectual property are punishable by up to 10 years in prison and a fine of two to twenty thousand days, in accordance with the provisions of the Federal Criminal Code.
+In the particular case of Mexico, crimes against intellectual property are punishable by up to 10 years in prison and a fine of two to twenty thousand days, by the provisions of the Federal Criminal Code.

-For that reason, many establishments avoid elements with registered mark, with the objective to avoid infringing some copyright, because no restaurant will want to deal with the legal muscle of the giants of the entertainment industry.
+For that reason, many establishments avoid elements with registered marks, to avoid infringing some copyright, because no restaurant will want to deal with the legal muscle of the giants of the entertainment industry.

 However, the host of the radio show Fan Boys Mx believes that the subtlest tributes are also a good formula for success, because if the boom in the series and movies they are inspired by loses power, other elements can come to the rescue.